javascript-awesome/angular/Forms.md

 Since the role of forms in client-side Angular applications is different than in classical roundtrip apps, it is desirable for the browser not to translate the form submission into a full page reload that sends the data to the server.
 Instead some javascript logic should be triggered to handle the form submission in an application-specific way.

-For this reason, Angular prevents the default action (form submission to the server) unless the <form> element has an action attribute specified.
+For this reason, Angular prevents the default action (form submission to the server) unless the "form" element has an action attribute specified.

 You can use one of the following two ways to specify what javascript method should be called when a form is submitted: